We offer virtual consultation to help patients whose physical limitations make travel to the clinic impossible

 However, when insulin is not present or rendered ineffective, the body’s control of its blood sugar “economy” will be compromised, producing the condition known as diabetes.
 Diabetes is present when the blood glucose (sugar) before breakfast is above 6.9, or when another blood test, the A1C is above 6.4.
 Normal blood sugar levels for people without diabetes is 4.0-6.0.

-While there is currently no cure for diabetes, one can still live a happy and healthy life, if the condition is well-management through dietary, medical, and lifestyle treatments.
+While there is currently no cure for diabetes, one can still live a happy and healthy life, if the condition is well-managed through dietary, medical, and lifestyle treatments.